openstack/kolla/README.rst

 -  etc - Contains a reference etc directory structure which requires configuration of a small number of configuration variables to achieve a working All-in-One (AIO) deployment.
--  docker\_templates - Contains jinja2 templates for the docker build
+-  docker - Contains jinja2 templates for the docker build system.
-   system.
 -  tools - Contains tools for interacting with Kolla.
 -  specs - Contains the Kolla communities key arguments about architectural shifts in the code base.